-In response, many are stepping up to change that, whether it’s overcoming the digital divide, integrating Web Content Accessibility Guidelines on digital platforms, or building more inclusive workplaces.
+In response, many are working to change that, whether it’s overcoming the digital divide, integrating Web Content Accessibility Guidelines on digital platforms, or building more inclusive workplaces.

 So what can you do to make your interview process more inclusive?